delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 > Sorry, I'm feeling a little nervous.
 Do you mind if I have a few seconds to myself so I can calm down?

 The interviewer knows your nervous.
-The difference here is that you've recgonised this and you've done something to try to mitigate it.
+The difference here is that you've recognised this and you've done something to try to mitigate it.
 Most people who are interviewed are nervous and they never stop being nervous.
 They just talk and talk and talk and rush through everything.

-In Karate if you rushed through your Kata it would be extremely ugly and convulated.
+In Karate if you rushed through your Kata it would be extremely ugly and convoluted.
 The same holds for interviews.
 Do not rush through questions.
 Don't even worry about a time limit.
-If you're calm and careful the interviwer will keep track of time.
+If you're calm and careful the interviewer will keep track of time.

 # Interview Formats